emmahmusk/task_curacel/README.md

 ## Features
 - `POST /extract`: upload image or PDF -> returns `document_id` and structured extraction.
 - `POST /ask`: supply `document_id` and a question -> returns an answer about the document.
-- OCR with `pytesseract` and `pdf2image` (supports multi-page PDFs).
+- OCR with OPENAI (supports multi-page PDFs).
-- In-memory document store (suitable for a take-home task); easy to replace with persistent DB.
+- In-memory document store, easy to replace with persistent DB.
 - Heuristic extraction logic for patient name, age, diagnoses, medications, procedures, admission, dates, and total amount.
 - `/ask` logic includes a small QA layer that builds answers from the extracted structure.